About the Scottish Police Pension Scheme 2015

 If you're suffering Ill Health, you have options

-As an active member of the Teachers pension scheme you may qualify for a pension if you're suffering from serious ill health.
-If you've been a member of your pension scheme for more than two years and you’re permanently unable to work to your normal pension age due to ill health you could qualify for ill health retirement.
+As an active member of the Scottish Police pension scheme you may qualify for a pension if you're suffering from serious ill health.
+If you've been a member of your pension scheme for more than two years and you’re permanently unable to work to your normal pension age due to ill health or injury you could qualify for ill health retirement.

 The level of pension awarded to you in these circumstances will depend on the severity of your condition and your potential for employment in the future.